|Trim Size / Pages||6 x 9 in / 272|

 "Historian Hoyer debuts with an accessible chronicle of Germany’s Second Reich focused on its two most important leaders.
 She makes excellent use of secondary sources and lucidly explains how regional and political differences helped foster the 'internal strife, division and stagnation' that Wilhelm hoped to overcome by going to war.
 The result is a solid introduction to how modern Germany came into being."
 Publishers Weekly

 "Hoyer's beautifully written book is the most accessible account of the Second Reich’s history to date.
 The historian is thoughtful and dispassionate.
 The tale is compellingly told.
 The title, too, is apt; Germany’s history is a story of blood and iron."
-National Review
+Sean Durns, National Review